brucestull/django-starter/notes/04_add_django_admin_documentation_generator.md

             Performing system checks...

             System check identified no issues (0 silenced).

-            You have 18 unapplied migration(s).
-Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
-            Run 'python manage.py migrate' to apply them.
-            September 17, 2022 - 21:26:21
+            September 20, 2022 - 03:14:02
             Django version 4.0, using settings 'the_project.settings'
             Starting development server at http://127.0.0.1:8000/
             Quit the server with CTRL-BREAK.
         </details>
-    * Test the following two functions:
-        * Django Admin Interface.
-        * Djange Admin Documentation Generator.

 1. **INFO:** Open internet browser to server address:
     * http://localhost:8000/admin/
     * NOTES:
         * Author is using server root http://localhost:8000/ since since it usually maps to http://127.0.0.1:8000/ and is easier to link in notes.

-1. **INFO:** Log in to The Django Admin Interface and explore it's functionality as well as the Admin Documentation Generator:
+1. **INFO:** Log in to The Django Admin Interface and explore it's functionality as well as the Django Admin Documentation:
     * Sample URLs for various functions:
         * Server Root:
             * Currently fails since we don't have a route and URLs for it.